 Gemmell concluded that “entrepreneurs are most innovative when they utilize experimentation as a key practice without ignoring the other learning processes.
 Entrepreneurs will be more successful and innovative when they take time to reflect upon multiple alternatives and when they test trial ideas socially before making important decision.”

-So, The Start-Up Game™ was born, a co-creation between ImagineNation and The Playful Shark, two Israeli Start-Ups, as a two day business simulation that develops innovative and entrepreneurial leadership capability.
+So, The Start-Up Game™ was born, a co-creation between ImagineNation and The Playful Shark, two Israeli Start-Ups, as a two day business simulation, where people and teams act as start-up entrepreneurs, to develop intrapreneurial and entrepreneurial leadership capability.

-It aims to develop a culture of experimentation and collaboration, which is an innovative and entrepreneurial way of thinking, doing and be-ing resulting in consistent innovation, and play the lean start-up way!
+It develops a culture of experimentation and collaboration, which is an intrapreneurial and entrepreneurial way of thinking, doing and be-ing resulting in consistent innovation, and playing as start-up entrepreneurs, the lean start-up way!

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviors and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.